piis3/sonos-buttons/README.md

 ### Implementation

 Since power is a concern here, I wanted to make use of the deep sleep feature of the ESP32 SOC.
 This allows it to go into a state that draws *micro*amps of current while still being able to respond to external stimuli.
-See (here)[https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/system/sleep_modes.html] for details on that.
+See [the ESP32 sleep docs](https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/system/sleep_modes.html) for details on that.

 After waking up from a deep sleep the ESP32 has to rejoin wifi, which usually takes a couple of seconds, so one of the hardest things was to get it to remember what button was pressed to wake it up from deep sleep.
 I didn't have a lot of luck with the built-in